 Representatives from each of the professional sports organizations, casinos, and racinos seeking approval attended the commission’s nearly 90-minute meeting.
 All but the Bengals applied for Type A and Type B licenses.
-Type A licenses allow for the operation of online sportsbooks, while Type B licenses cover brick-and-mortar locations that offer betting windows and sports betting terminals.
+Type A licenses allow for the operation of online sportsbooks and sportsbook apps, while Type B licenses cover brick-and-mortar locations that offer betting windows and sports betting terminals.

 At Wednesday’s meeting, a Bengals official explained that the NFL club is holding off on applying for a Type B license for now, citing the team’s belief that “the NFL does not allow in-person sports betting at any stadium.”
 Nonetheless, their AFC North rival Cleveland Browns have already been approved for Type A and Type B licenses and have a long-term partnership with Bally’s Interactive that includes building a branded lounge at FirstEnergy Stadium.